Skip to Content

 Most patients continue to see their primary hepatologist for follow-up care during this waiting time.
 Your doctor will remain in contact with the transplant team at UPMC, in addition to your regularly scheduled visits at UPMC.

 When a liver becomes available, your transplant coordinator will call you with instructions.
-Remember that you must have your phone on and ready for incoming calls at all times.
+Remember to keep your phone on and ready for incoming calls at all times.

 While you travel to UPMC, a member of UPMC's liver transplant team will evaluate the donor organ.

-If the liver is a match for you, we'll prep you for surgery as soon as you arrive to the transplant unit.
+If the liver is a match for you, we'll prep you for surgery as soon as you arrive at the transplant unit.

 UPMC